-Covid-19 coronavirus: WHO warns pandemic is 'accelerating'
+Covid 19 coronavirus: WHO warns pandemic is 'accelerating'

 The virus was initially detected at a sprawling food market on chopping boards used to handle imported salmon.

-Dr Ryan added that the outbreak in Beijing demonstrated "just how dangerous a cluster can be in a closed environment".
+Ryan added that the outbreak in Beijing demonstrated "just how dangerous a cluster can be in a closed environment".

-Similar outbreaks have also been seen in meat processing plants and religious settings around the world, so it is now up to experts to work out why these "amplification events" are happening, he said.
+Similar outbreaks had been seen in meat processing plants and religious settings around the world, so it was up to experts to work out why these "amplification events" were happening, he said.